 Manistee River Trout Report

+I would consider the Entire River TO BE CONTAMINATED and treat it as such.
+Clean, Drain, Dry your gear before entering another Body of Water.
 Currently, there are no effective methods to eradicate didymo once it is established in a river.
-To prevent spreading didymo and other aquatic invasive species to new locations, it is critical for users to thoroughly clean, drain and dry waders, equipment and boats upon leaving a waterway.
+To prevent spreading Didymo and other aquatic invasive species to new locations, it is critical for users to thoroughly Clean, Drain and Dry waders, equipment, and boats upon leaving a waterway.

 - Clean by removing mud and debris from all surfaces.

 - Use a 10% Solution of Dishwashing Soap with hot water for 10 minutes (Example 1 gallon of water is 12.8 oz of Dawn Soap).
 Then it must dry for 48 hours (mandatory if your fishing different water systems).

 So far the hopper fishing remains decent on most days.
 With the recent warm weather trips have been primarily going out first thing in the morning.
 Smaller hoppers in Tan, Black, Olive, and Yellow have been finding some fish.
 If you are not getting action try twitching and dragging the fly to elicit more strikes.
 With the low clear water you need to get your flies way out front and fish tighter to the structure.